codeplaysoftware/cuda-to-sycl-nbody/README.md

 Note that `numParicles` specifies the number of particles simulated, divided by blocksize (i.e. setting `numParticles` to 50 produces 50*256 particles). `simIterationsPerFrame` specifies how many steps of the simulation to take before rendering the next frame.
 For default values for all of these parameters, refer to `sim_param.cpp`.

+### Modifying Simulation Behaviour

+You can get quite a wide range of 'galactic' behaviours by playing with the parameters described above.

+Initial velocity of stars is a stable orbital velocity, computed with an implicit value for gravity of `G = 1`.
+The default value *during* the simulation, however, is `G = 2`.
+So by default the galaxy collapses inwards quite quickly, but by reducing G closer to 1, you can make a more stable, rotating galaxy.

+The `damping` factor is a drag term.
+By default `damping = 0.999998` but by reducing this value to e.g. `0.999`, stars will tend to form local clusters before collapsing in towards the galactic centre.

+`distEps` serves as a stabilising parameter to prevent numerical instability at larger timestep sizes.
+Setting this value very small (`1.0e-10`) will produce more 'explosive' simulations.
+This is unrealistic for n-body gravitational interaction, but it looks dramatic.

+If you want to speed up the evolution of the galaxy, set a larger timestep size (`dt`) or increase the number of steps taken per frame (`simIterationsPerFrame`).
+Either change will increase the total simulation time per rendered frame.
+If you reach a sufficiently high timestep size that you get unstable explosive behaviour, increase the value of `distEps` and this should stabilise things.
+Note that there is a separate discussion [below](#performance-scaling-for-demos) about altering the ratio of compute/render time to, for instance, visually highlight a performance difference between platforms.

 ## Graphics Pipeline

 ### Rendering